jtzl/petals/README.md

 outputs = model.generate(inputs, max_new_tokens=5)
 print(tokenizer.decode(outputs[0]))  # A cat sat on a mat...
 ```
+Additional details can be found in the wiki, or ask questions on Discord.

 <p align="center">
     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1uCphNY7gfAUkdDrTx21dZZwCOUDCMPw8?usp=sharing">Try now in Colab</a></b>